Slava12233/PydanticAgent/README.md

 ## 📝 Project Description

 A smart Telegram bot based on Pydantic AI and OpenAI GPT-4.
-The bot allows users to have conversations in Hebrew, stores chat history in an SQLite database, and provides a simple and user-friendly interface.
+The bot allows users to have conversations in Hebrew, stores chat history in a PostgreSQL database, and provides a simple and user-friendly interface.

 ### 🌟 Key Features

 - **Full Hebrew Support** - The bot is designed to work optimally with the Hebrew language
-- **Chat History Storage** - All conversations are stored in an SQLite database
+- **Chat History Storage** - All conversations are stored in a PostgreSQL database
 - **Powered by GPT-4** - Uses OpenAI's advanced language model
 - **Advanced Monitoring** - Integration with Logfire for performance monitoring and troubleshooting
 - **Built-in Commands** - Support for basic commands like `/start`, `/help`, and `/clear`